pocketbase/js-sdk/README.md

 ### Auto cancellation

-The SDK client will auto cancel duplicated pending requests for you.
+The SDK client will auto cancel duplicated (sharing the same path) pending requests for you.
 For example, if you have the following 3 duplicated calls, only the last one will be executed, while the first 2 will be cancelled with `ClientResponseError` error:

 ```js